 The Board believed that one stand alone is not significant, so it decided to carry out a special investigation looking at the practice of harvesting young stands across five coastal timber supply areas (TSAs): the Arrowsmith, Fraser, Soo, Strathcona and Sunshine Coast.

 The investigation examined the extent of young stand harvesting and the amount of harvesting in treated stands.

-This is part two of the two part series looking at fish habitat in BC.
+This is the second part of the two part series looking at fish habitat in BC.
 This investigation will focus on how well fish habitat is conserved under FRPA.